Sheikh Mohammad Aslam: Calcutta League career

 He also played for East Bengal in the Calcutta Football League in 1991, but failed to make a significant impact due to a head injury he suffered against George Telegraph SC in the 1991 Durand Cup.
-His first goal for the club also came during the same match in which he was injured.
+His first goal for the club also came during the same match during which he got injured.
 Aslam's stint with the club lasted a few months after he only managed one goal during the entirety of the league.
 Regarding his injury, Aslam said during an interview, "After scoring a goal against George Telegraph, their goalkeeper hit me so hard that I passed out.
 I was taken to the hospital."

 Return to Abahani

 After a falling out with Abahani authorities, Aslam joined Mohammedan in 1993 and scored seven goals during his year-long spell at the club.
-He returned to Abahani in 1994 and scored 16 goals during his last spell at the club.
-Aside from Khurshid Alam Babul, Aslam is the only player to win seven Dhaka League trophies.
+He returned to Abahani in 1994 and scored 7 goals following his return to the club.
+Aside from Khurshid Alam Babul, Aslam is the only player to win seven league trophies.
 In the mid-1990s, many star players started leaving Bangladesh's top three clubs, Mohammedan SC, Abahani and Brothers Union for Muktijoddha SKC, due to the clubs forming a gentlemen's agreement to lower the players' salaries.
 However, Aslam alongside Monem Munna stayed at Abahani, winning them the league title again in 1992.

 In 1994, Abahani defeated Kolkata Mohammedan in the finals of India's Charms Cup, where Aslam and Munna guided a new generation of talents through the tournament.
-Aslam's goals did not dry out with age, as he scored nine goals in 1995 and finished second top socrer behind Imtiaz Ahmed Nakib, who by many at the time was thought to be Aslam's replacemnet in the national team.
-Aslam hung up his boots in 1996, ending his illustrious league career with record 177 goals in domestic football in Dhaka from which 119 goals were for Abahani Limited, making him the club's all-time leading goalscorer.
+Aslam's goals did not dry out with age, as he scored 9 goals in 1995 and finished second top scorer behind Imtiaz Ahmed Nakib, who, by many at the time, was thought to be Aslam's replacement in the national team.
+Aslam hung up his boots in 1996, ending his illustrious league career with record 177 goals in domestic football in Dhaka, from which 119 goals were for Abahani, leaving him second in the club's all-time leading goalscorer list behind Kazi Salahuddin.